SWI-Prolog/swish/client/README.md

 ## Extracting results using JavaScript

-The pengines infrastructure is designe to make JavaScript talk to Prolog servers.
+The Pengines infrastructure is  designed  to   make  JavaScript  talk to Prolog servers.
+The file   [sin-table.html](sin-table.html)  illustrates this.